fredlef/comfyui_projects/README.md

 ## 🚀 Update Notes

+- **📌 Version 1.1.1 – Update Notes

+This release includes a maintenance update to keep the FSLGeminiGenerateImage node compatible with current Google Gemini model availability.
+Changes in 1.1.1
+Removed two deprecated Google image-generation models:

+gemini-2.5-flash-image-preview
+gemini-2.0-flash-exp

+Google has scheduled these models for discontinuation, so they have been removed from the selectable model list to prevent API errors and improve workflow stability.
+No other functionality has changed in this version.

 - **New: FSL Gemini & Veo Suite**
   Added a full-stack cloud media suite (`FSLGeminiNodes.py`) powered by the new Google Unified SDK.
 Features include:
   - **Gemini Chat Agent:** A "Creative Director" that handles conversation and writes technical prompts.